pjebs/optimus-go/README.md

 Optimus encodes your internal id to a number that is safe to expose.
 Finally it can decode that number back so you know which internal id it refers to.

-Full Unit Tests are provided.
-The package is Google App Engine compatible.

 Installation
 -------------